Dear Students, Faculty Members and Researchers,

 - Helios NanoLab DualBeam G3 UC – The new RBNI dual-beam focused ion beam (FIB).
 This microscope is equipped with an Omniprobe sample extraction system for lift-out TEM specimen preparation, a STEM detector (including HAADF), a high-resolution 4k digital patterning engine and an automation with full access to e-beam, i-beam, patterning and gas chemistry functionality.

 - Tecnai G2 T20 – A 200KeV (or 120KeV) TEM with a LaB6 electron source and an FEI Supertwin Objective Lens.
 This microscope is also equipped with BF and DF STEM detectors, an EDS detector, a plate camera, a 1Kx1K multi-scan CCD, and a TV rate CCD.

 - Titan Themis 60-300 FEG-S/TEM – A high resolution FEG S/TEM operating at 60, 200 and 300KeV.
 This microscope is equipped with a monochromator for sub-eV energy resolution and an objective lens aberration corrector system for sub-A spatial resolution.
 It is also equipped with a high resolution energy filter (for sub-eV EELS and energy filtered TEM), an EDS detector, a high resolution STEM system (including BF, DF and HAADF detectors), a 4Kx4K CCD.

 Anyone interested in learning how to operate these microscopes is invited to fill and submit the online registration form (see link below).

-The time and place for the next meeting to coordinate course times for the Spring 2018 semester will be announced at the beginning of next semester.
+The time and place for the next meeting to coordinate course times for the Winter 2018 semester will be announced at the beginning of next semester.

 Dr. Yaron Kauffmann